bradfordwagner/react-training-udacicards/README.md

 # react-training-udacicards
 `bradfordwagner`'s submission of udacicards for react-native udacity training.
+This was tested using `ios`.

 ## Setup
 ```